marigitkh/SA-calc/README.md

 # Calculation of Molecule's Synthetic Accessibility

 ## Project Description
-This Python implementation calculates the synthetic accessibility (SA) of molecules, as described in the paper *"The Estimation of Synthetic Accessibility Score of Drug-like Molecules"* published in the *Journal of Cheminformatics*.
-The method combines the frequency of molecular substructures in a large database with various complexity factors to generate a score ranging from 1 (easy) to 10 (difficult).
-This score represents the ease of synthesizing a given molecule.
-Custom functions were written in Python to calculate the necessary metrics and the SA score itself.
+It is a well-known fact that people have been creating chemical molecules for many years.
+To develop new methods for molecule synthesis, scientists learned to transfer information about molecules into computers and perform analyses.
+But how can one be sure if a given molecule can be easily synthesized in real life?
+Is it necessary to test it experimentally to understand its feasibility?
+This might waste valuable resources, which is why scientists developed a method for calculating a special score that indicates how difficult it is to synthesize a molecule, based on its structure and the frequency of fragments that make up the molecule in known databases.

-The method was validated by comparing the calculated mySAscores with the ease of synthesis ratings provided by experienced medicinal chemists for a set of 40 molecules, as well as the SA scores reported in the paper.
-The results showed a Pearson correlation of approximately 0.9, indicating strong consistency between the calculated scores and expert evaluations.
+My project investigates the method described in the paper "The Estimation of Synthetic Accessibility Score of Drug-like Molecules" published in the Journal of Cheminformatics and provides a Python implementation of it.
+My code is tested on a sample of 40 molecules, for which expert chemists' scores and research on the SA score are available for comparison.

 ## Table of Contents